Xilinx/Vitis-Tutorials/Embedded_Software/Getting_Started/README.md

 ## Get Started

-Launch Vitis IDE, and we will create out first Vitis Embedded project.
+Launch Vitis IDE, and we will create our first Vitis Embedded project.

 * On Windows, click Windows start menu, go to Xilinx Design Tools, launch Vitis.
 * On Linux, open a terminal, `source <VITIS_Install_Path>/settings64.sh`, then launch `vitis` from the terminal.